A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Introduction

 \section{Introduction}

 Inhomogeneous point processes are primary mathematical models to describe the distribution of events that take place randomly over space and time.
-In many applications, the occurrence of the events is determined, or heavily influenced, by a set of covariates.
-It is then of interest to quantitatively investigate the relationship between the points and the covariates.
+In many applications, the occurrence of the events is determined, or heavily influenced, by covariates.
+It is then of interest to investigate the relationship between the points and the covariates.
 This can be mathematically formalized as an intensity estimation problem in the following way: Let $N$ be a point process over some Euclidean domain $\Wcal$, and for any $A\subseteq \Wcal$, denote by $N(A)$ the number of events within $A$.
 The (first-order) intensity function of $N$ is a map $\lambda:\Wcal\to [0,\infty)$ with the property that $\Enorm[N(A)] = \int_A\lambda(x)dx$, and $N$ is said to be inhomogeneous if $\lambda$ is non-constant.
 Additionally, let $Z=\{Z(x), \ x\in\Wcal\}$ be a multivariate field, with values in some subset $\Zcal\subseteq \R^d$, $d\in\N$, representing the measurements of the covariates at each location in the domain.
-The connection between $N$ and $Z$ is customarily modeled by assuming that the intensity be driven by the covariates, namely that
+The connection between $N$ and $Z$ is then customarily modeled by assuming that the intensity be driven by the covariates, namely that

 for some unknown function $\rho:\Zcal\to[0,\infty)$.
-The goal is then to estimate $\rho$ from observations of $N$ and $Z$.
-Such covariate-based intensity estimation problems arise in a variety of scientific fields, including applications in environmental statistics (e.g.~\cite{BGMMM20}), geology (e.g.~\cite{BCST12}) and ecology (e.g.~\cite{G08}), to mention a few.
-See Section \ref{Sec:RealData} for a statistical analysis of the task of predicting the location of wildfires in Canada via meteorological covariates.
+Note that this formulation allows for `purely spatial' effects by listing the `coordinates' of $x$ within the covariates $Z(x)$.
+The goal is to estimate $\rho$ from observations of $N$ and $Z$.
+Such covariate-based intensity estimation problems arise in a variety of scientific fields, including environmental statistics (e.g.~\cite{BGMMM20}), geology (e.g.~\cite{BCST12}) and ecology (e.g.~\cite{G08}), to mention a few.
+See Section \ref{Sec:RealData} for an application to the task of predicting the location of wildfires via meteorological covariates.